-Before the Protecting Americans from Tax Hikes Act (PATH Act), taxpayers could file one Form 1099-MISC to report nonemployee compensation and miscellaneous income items by February 28 each year.
-In 2015, the PATH Act changed the Form 1099-MISC due date to January 31 for reporting nonemployee compensation.
+Before the 2015 Protecting Americans from Tax Hikes Act (PATH Act), taxpayers could file one Form 1099-MISC to report nonemployee compensation and miscellaneous income items by February 28 each year.
+The PATH Act changed the Form 1099-MISC due date to January 31 for reporting nonemployee compensation.

 Because of the due date change for nonemployee compensation, taxpayers had to begin separating nonemployee compensation using two Forms 1099.
-This change not only caused a lot of confusion for employers and taxpayers, but also caused the IRS to mistakenly treat forms received after the January 31 deadline as late returns.
+This change not only caused a lot of confusion for business owners and taxpayers, but it also caused the IRS to mistakenly treat forms received after the January 31 deadline as late returns.

 The IRS has brought back Form 1099-NEC to separate nonemployee expenses and clear up the confusion.

 Prior to 2020, you would include nonemployee compensation in Box 7 on Form 1099-MISC.
-In 2020, Box 7 on Form 1099-MISC will turn into “Payer made direct sales of $5,000 or more of consumer products to a buyer (recipient) for resale,” and nonemployee compensation must be reported on Form 1099-NEC instead.
+In 2020, Box 7 on Form 1099-MISC turned into “Payer made direct sales of $5,000 or more of consumer products to a buyer (recipient) for resale,” and nonemployee compensation is reported on Form 1099-NEC instead.

-Again, use Form 1099-NEC to report nonemployee compensation.
+Again, use a 1099-NEC form to report nonemployee compensation.
 Nonemployee compensation includes the following payment types to independent contractors:

 - Other forms of compensation for services